Rapunzel Reads

 Picture

 But when she finds out that the fourth-grade play is going to be Charlotte’s Web, everything changes.
-George wants to be in the play—a lot.
+Melissa wants to be in the play—a lot.
 But not as Wilbur, Templeton, or any of the other boy’s parts.

 She wants to be Charlotte.

 I would recommend this book for ages eight and up, and in fact think that those eight and older should read it.
 It deepens the reader’s understanding of important present-day issues, and is at the same time moving, captivating, and amusing.
 The storyline is entertaining, and the ending is perfect for the story.
-There are more sophisticated and complex books about being transgender available for older readers, but very few are written for younger elementary schoolers, and that’s what really makes George stand out.
-The straightforward plot, believable characters, and focus on George and Kelly’s friendship make it appealing to younger readers, and it’s an excellent choice for book groups, or for kids and parents to read together and discuss.
+There are more sophisticated and complex books about being transgender available for older readers, but very few are written for younger elementary schoolers, and that’s what really makes Melissa stand out.
+The straightforward plot, believable characters, and focus on Melissa and Kelly’s friendship make it appealing to younger readers, and it’s an excellent choice for book groups, or for kids and parents to read together and discuss.

-Before I read it, I understood the theoretical meaning of being transgender, but reading George really helped me appreciate what it’s like, and how hard it can be.
+Before I read it, I understood the theoretical meaning of being transgender, but reading Melissa really helped me appreciate what it’s like, and how hard it can be.
 Not only was it an interesting and thought-provoking read, it was also a satisfying and enjoyable one.

 0 Comments